Sya-bitsea/Comparison-of-LLMs/README.md

   https://github.com/nakulrampal/RetChemQA

 ## Acknowledgement
-This work is funded by
+This work was funded by
-  King Abdulaziz City for Science and Technology
+>King Abdulaziz City for Science and Technology

-  Bakar Institute of Digital Materials for the Planet
+>Bakar Institute of Digital Materials for the Planet

 ## License